sougata-ub/saha-bari-kali-pujo/README.md

-# Saha Barir Kali Pujo
+# Maa er dorshon
-What is Shakti?
+## What is Shakti?
 This question can be answered at five levels of darshan.

-Level 1: Shakti as the external goddess
+### Level 1: Shakti as the external goddess
 Shakti, in the form of Maa Kali, Maa Durga, or any other motherly power we worship, and is external to us.
 This is the devotional or iconic aspect, where Shakti is perceived as a divine being outside oneself - the energy that powers the universe and its beings.
 Worshipping Shakti in this murti form is the essence of Bhakti yoga, where the devotee and the Divine are two.
 This experience is full of rasa - it’s sweet, devotional, and emotionally beautiful.

-Level 2: Shakti as the power of the goddess
+### Level 2: Shakti as the power of the goddess
 Shakti as Shiva’s ardhangini and His expressive power.
 She creates, sustains, and destroys.
 Without Her, even Shiva cannot act.
 This is the mythic-theological level, where we understand that Shakti and Shiva are two poles of one reality.
 It reflects Tantric non-duality (Shiva-Shakti tattva): Shiva is pure consciousness (cit), Shakti is the movement of that consciousness (spanda).

-Level 3: Shakti as the primordial power
+### Level 3: Shakti as the primordial power
 It is the primordial power that makes things happen.
 Shakti is the unseen pulse of existence - the power by which the unmanifest becomes manifest.
 The rising sun, the beating heart, the birth and death of stars - all are Shakti’s rhythms.
 Even the thought that comes to your mind, the pain and pleasures in life, all our emotions, the force that turns galaxies, whatever we do or think of doing, the entire essence of existence, as the way we perceive, using our minds, is due to shakti.
 This corresponds to the cosmological or metaphysical level, identifying Shakti as the fundamental energy underlying all phenomena, and aligns with Samkhya philosophy and Advaita Vedanta’s Maya Shakti - the dynamic nature of Nirguna Brahman.
 This is deep.
 But still does not capture the entire picture.

-Level 4: Shakti as your inner being
+### Level 4: Shakti as your inner being
 Ask yourself, “Who am I?”
 Are you the body?
 If so, where do you exist inside it?
 If you scan the brain, will you find ‘you’?
 Are you the mind?
 Then, when the mind is silent in sleep, where are you?